Giving to St. John’s

 Fellowships enable students to augment their St. John’s education with specialized coursework at some of the world’s most influential research universities.
 Internships offer a firsthand experience of day-to-day work in applied science.

-Of the more than 100 summer internships and fellowships undertaken by St. John’s students in 2021, one-third were directly related to STEM, and even more were indirectly related.
+Of the internships and fellowships undertaken in Summer 2022, one-third were related to STEM.

 Susan Gabriel (EC23)